pablojrosa/Titanic_EDA/README.md

-# First_Proyect

-EDA Titanic
+# Titanic EDA

-In the following lines I will analyze the famous Titanic dataset, using the most usual libraries for python, numpy & pandas.
-I will also use matplotlib and seaborn to show some graphics that support the analysis.

-Then i'focus on difrent ways to make graphs.
+**Motivation 💪🏼 :** Improve analytics skills

+In this EDA you will find an approach about analizing the famous Titanic dataset.

+**Packages**
+- Pandas
+- Matplotlib
+- Numpy
+- Seaborn

 Ihope you'll enjoy it!